Anna Chromy: Biography

-Anna was born to a Czech mother and a German father on 18 July 1940, in Krumau, Czechoslovakia.
-Anna's childhood in Bohemia provided her with her first indulgence in art, and she was often fascinated with images of ancient palaces displaying sculptures, graphics and paintings.
-After World War II, at the age of five, Anna and her family were forced to leave Krumlov and move to Austria.
-While in Austria, the musical culture of Vienna and Salzburg made a lasting impression on Anna, and would eventually be the inspiration for many of her works of art.
-In 1970, Anna and her husband, Wolfgang, moved to Barbizon, France, which is southeast of Paris.
-Here, Anna was surrounded by artists who came from far and wide to paint the beautiful forests of Fontainebleau.
-While in Barbizon, Anna began to study at the Academy de la Grande Chaumire in Paris.
+Anna Chromy was born to a Czech mother and a German father on 18 July 1940, in Český Krumlov, Protectorate of Bohemia and Moravia.
+Chromy's childhood in Bohemia provided her with her first indulgence in art, and she was often fascinated with images of ancient palaces displaying sculptures, graphics and paintings.
+After World War II, at the age of five, Chromy and her family were forced to leave Český Krumlov and move to Austria.
+While in Austria, the musical culture of Vienna and Salzburg made a lasting impression on Chromy, and would eventually be the inspiration for many of her works of art.
+In 1970, Chromy and her husband, Wolfgang, moved to Barbizon, France, which is southeast of Paris.
+Here, Chromy was surrounded by artists who came from far and wide to paint the beautiful forests of Fontainebleau.
+While in Barbizon, Chromy began to study at the Academy de la Grande Chaumire in Paris.

-It was during her studies in Paris that Anna met her mentor, Salvador Dalí, who also became a personal friend.
-As his pupil, Dali inspired Anna's imagination and creativity with his personal style of art known as surrealism.
-Anna developed an appreciation of Dali's style, and her paintings drew from her admiration of Dali and other artists of surrealism such as Max Ernst, Rene Magritte.
+It was during her studies in Paris that Chromy met her mentor, Salvador Dalí, who also became a personal friend.
+Dali inspired Chromy's imagination and creativity with his personal style of art known as surrealism.
+Chromy developed an appreciation of Dali's style, and her paintings drew from her admiration of Dali and other artists of surrealism such as Max Ernst, Rene Magritte.
 She did a charcoal of Dali and Gala titled "Homage Dali & Gala," and Dali's image appears in her 1981 oil painting, "The Boat of Cadaces."

-Beginning in the 1980s, Anna's work began to be the image of many widely publicized events.
-In 1985, Anna created three sketches called the Faces of Peace for the United Nations Year of Peace in New York.
-Her painting, Man, Earth, Universe, which was Anna's interpretation of transcendence to a better world, became the official painting of the 1992 World's Fair, also known as EXPO 92, in Seville, Spain.
+Beginning in the 1980s, Chromy's work began to be the image of many widely publicized events.
+In 1985, Chromy created three sketches called the Faces of Peace for the United Nations Year of Peace in New York.
+Her painting, Man, Earth, Universe, which was Chromy's interpretation of transcendence to a better world, became the official painting of the 1992 World's Fair, also known as EXPO 92, in Seville, Spain.
 In 1985, Chromy and her husband established a new home in Cap Martin, France, on the Côte d'Azur, where she and her husband enjoyed many years with their three dogs and several cats.
-In this villa, Anna had the room to display all her works of art, turning her home into her own exclusive museum.
-Anna found pleasure adding her own individuality to this villa.
+In this villa, Chromy had the room to display all her works of art, turning her home into her own exclusive museum.
+Chromy found pleasure adding her own individuality to this villa.
 She painted a mural of angels on one of the ceilings and dancing figures across her wardrobe doors.
 She turned one of the rooms into a studio where she painted her "Last Supper."
 Today, Anna's sculpture, "Coat of Saint Martin", sits at the entrance of Cap Martin.

-Anna died on 18 September 2021 at the age of 81.
+Chromy died in Monaco, where she lived from 1980, on 18 September 2021 at the age of 81, and was buried in Petersfriedhof Salzburg.